Hyundai Veracruz

-The Hyundai Veracruz (현대 베라크루즈), also known as the Hyundai ix55 in Europe and Russia, is a mid-size crossover that was manufactured by the South Korean manufacturer Hyundai from 2006 to 2015.
+The Hyundai Veracruz (현대 베라크루즈), also known as the Hyundai ix55 in the European Union and Russia, is a mid-size crossover that was manufactured by the South Korean manufacturer Hyundai from 2006 to 2015.
 The Veracruz was sold in the United States, Canada, South Korea, China, Morocco, South America and the Middle East.

 It was also imported to Europe and parts of Asia from 2007 to 2011.
 The Veracruz was discontinued in other countries, except South Korea.
 Its name refers to the Mexican state of Veracruz; however, despite being named after the Mexican state, it was never actually sold in Mexico.